 Medical

-Prevent deep vein thrombosis (TVT) with compression stockings
+Prevent deep vein thrombosis (DVT) with compression stockings

 Deep vein thrombosis (also called DVT) occurs when blood clots form in veins deep in your body.
 These clots can appear anywhere in the body.
 However, this condition often affects the lower leg or thigh.